Lumensum/FEM-stats-preview-card-component/README.md

 - [http://getbem.com/naming/](http://getbem.com/naming/) - I tried using this information for the class-names.
 It is still a bit hard for me since it is very new, but I think I made some progress and will ask for feedback on Frontend Mentor.

+- [https://autoprefixer.github.io/](Autoprefixer CSS online) - I used this to make sure my CSS works in most browsers.

 ## Author

 - Frontend Mentor - [@royschrauwen](https://www.frontendmentor.io/profile/royschrauwen)